Daily Caller Experienced Google Suppression, Says Editor in Chief

 Daily Caller editor-in-chief Geoffrey Ingersoll has said that the conservative news website has experienced Google search suppression similar to that reported by Breitbart News yesterday.
+Based on Google’s defense that it manually blacklists “violent extremism,” Ingersoll pointed out: “We are not ISIS.”

 “Specifically we struggled with search slowly dwindling until May 4 exactly.
 We broke down the analytics.
 The May 4 flat line is clearly the result of the human hand in the process,” said Ingersoll in a series of tweets.